PablocFonseca/streamlit-aggrid/README.md

 ![example image](https://github.com/PablocFonseca/streamlit-aggrid/raw/main/group_selection_example.gif)

 # Develpoment Notes
+Version 0.1.8
+* Fixes a bug that breaks the grid when NaN or Inf values are present in the data

 Version 0.1.7
 * Fixes a bug that happened when converting data back from the grid with only one row
 * Added license_key parameter on AgGrid call.